Data Augmentation for Bayesian Deep Learning: Introduction

+There is another active area of research that revives traditional statistical models with the computational power of DL \citep{bhadra2021merging}.
+Examples include Gaussian Process models \citep{higdon2008computer, gramacy2008bayesian}, Generalized Linear Models (GLM) and Generalized Linear Mixed Models (GLMM) \citep{tran2020bayesian} and Partial Least Squares (PLS) \citep{polson2021deep}.
+Our method benefits from the computation efficiency and flexibility of expression of the deep neural network.
+In addition, our work builds on the sampling optimization literature \citep{pincus1968letter, pincus1970letter} which now uses MCMC methods.
+Other examples include \citet{ma2018sampling} who study that sampling can be faster than optimization and \citet{neelakantan2015adding} showing that gradient noise can improve learning for very deep networks. \citet{gan2015learning} implements data augmentation inside learning deep sigmoid belief networks. \citet{neal2011mcmc} and \citet{chen2014stochastic} provide Hamitonian Monte Carlo (HMC) algorithms for MCMC. \citet{duan2018scaling} proposes a family of calibrated data-augmentation algorithms to increase the effective sample size.

-The rest of our paper is outlined as follows.
-Section 1.1 describes the well-known duality between Bayes and regularization optimization.
-Section 2 describes our scalable data augmentation (SDA) strategy with particular emphasis on implementing deep learning.
-Section 3 provides applications to Gaussian regression, support vector machines and logistic regression using P\'{o}lya-Gamma data augmentation.
-Section 4 provides a discussion.
+The rest of our paper is outlined as follows. \Cref{sec:B-DL} provides the general setting of deep neural networks and shows how DA can be integrated into deep learning using the duality between Bayesian simulation and optimization. \Cref{sec:DA} describes our data augmentation (DA) schemes and two approaches to implement them. \Cref{sec:app} provides applications to Gaussian regression, support vector machines and logistic regression using P\'{o}lya-Gamma augmentation \citep{polson2013bayesian}. \Cref{sec:simu} provides the experiments of DA on both regression and classification problems. \Cref{sec:discussion} concludes with directions for future research.